-Records, record keeping, financial instruction in class as well as the structure of Agricultural business and marketing concepts.
-Students are required to keep records (SAE).
-Students must have 450 hours per school year.
+Skills obtained in records, record keeping, financial instruction in class as well as the structure of Agricultural business and marketing concepts.
+Students are required to keep online records (SAE) using the AET journaling system.
+Students must have 450 hours per school year in the SAE.
 Educator will construct quarterly checks and visits with students' employers.
-Students must be enrolled in an agricultural course to be eligible for the work release program.
+Eligible students who have taken 3 agricultural courses through Fairfield Union FFA course listings PRIOR to their senior year are eligible for the program.
+Courses that would count towards the 3 include the following: AFNR (Intro to Ag), Business Management for Agricultural and Environmental Systems, Animal and Plant Science, Forestry and Woodland Ecosystems.
+Mechanical Principles, Energy Systems Management.
+Taking the third ag course during your senior year does not count toward the three prior courses.